Eildon Dam: Power generation

 Operated by AGL Energy, Eildon Hydroelectric Power Station is a hydro–electric power station that operates during the irrigation season from August to May.
 Its operation is mainly governed by release of water to meet irrigation demands, but it may also be operated during winter and spring when flood releases can be used to generate electricity.
 The power station can also be used to meet short-term emergency power needs resulting from industrial disputes or plant breakdown elsewhere in the State's power grid.
 Initially completed as part of the Sugarloaf Reservoir with just 15 MW of hydro–electric generating power, capacity was increased by 1957 to 120 MW through the installation of two 60 MW turbines.
 The first 67 MW turbine was commissioned in 1956, and a second in 1957.
 In addition, there are two 7.5 MW turbines; these were decommissioned in 1971, but recommissioned in 2001.
 These smaller turbines were relocated from the former Sugarloaf Power Station on the Eildon Weir, completed in 1929 and in use until work on the larger dam started in 1951.
 This renovation of the oldest turbines in 2001 led to a generation capacity of 135 MW.
 A 5200 ML pondage below the dam temporarily detains water discharged from the power station and regulates releases downstream to minimise variations in flow due to intermittent power generation.
 In 1995 the Eildon Pondage Power Station, a small hydro-electric station with 4.5 MW output was installed on the pondage.
+In 2024, AGL studied the options of expanding the scheme with pumped-storage hydroelectricity.

 Eildon Power Station has four turbo generators, with a total generating capacity of 150 MW of electricity.
 It produces an average of around 225 GWh of electricity per annum.